 Angela Lebbon, PhD, Eastman Chemical Company

 Sigurdur Sigurdsson, PhD, The Icelandic Centre for Research

-Oliver Wirth, PhD, National Institute for Occupational Safety and Health (NIOSH)
+Oliver Wirth, PhD, Standards Manager, National Institute for Occupational Safety and Health (NIOSH)

 Alan Cheung, Costain, Ltd.

 Sandy Knott, The Cincinnati Insurance Companies

 Eric Nickless, Marathon Petroleum Company LLC, Illinois Refining Division (IRD)